zordius/gulp-jsx-coverage/README.md

         }
     ],

-    transpile: {                                     // this is default whitelist/blacklist for transpilers
+    babel: {                                         // this is default setting
-        babel: {
         include: /\.jsx?$/,
         exclude: /node_modules/,
-            omitExt: false                           // if you wanna omit file ext when require(), put an array }                                            // of file exts here.
-Ex: ['.jsx', '.es6'] (NOT RECOMMENDED) },
+        omitExt: false                               // if you wanna omit file ext when require(), put an array },                                               // of file exts here.
+Ex: ['.jsx', '.es6'] (NOT RECOMMENDED)

     coverage: {
         reporters: ['text-summary', 'json', 'lcov'], // list of istanbul reporters
         directory: 'coverage'                        // will pass to istanbul reporters